DevCo-ops/Devocidy/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+## We Use Module Path Aliases

+Look at [Next.js Documention](https://nextjs.org/docs/advanced-features/module-path-aliases) and the `jsconfig.js` file for further instuctions on absolute imports and module path aliases.
+Please keep this in mind if you need to add imports to make changes.

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.